 -Aromatherapy: Inhaling coriander essential oil is thought to promote relaxation and relieve stress.
 The oil can be diffused in an essential oil diffuser or added to a warm bath.

-See also Hinoki Cypress Essential Oil: A Guide to Benefits, Uses and Side Effects
+See also Tangerine Essential Oil: A Guide to Benefits, Uses and Side Effects

 -Massage: Coriander essential oil can be diluted with a carrier oil and used for massage.